asmodehn/measurements.ex/README.md

 - browse the docs
 - peek into the code

-Want to add something ?
+Want to change something ?
+  - open an issue to discuss
   - Make it work
+  - open a PR to show off the work
   - Make it beautiful
+  - Let's merge it!
   - Make it fast